Developer Guide

 edit 1 c/Grab zp/Engineer

 The example above will produce an error message, stating that the company name should contain only alphanumeric characters.
-This is because our current implementation takeszp/Engineer
+This is because our current implementation takeszp/Engineeras a part of the company name.

 -